 Example.
 The HP 7470A Graphics Plotter can send on HP-IL an ASCII character string that describes the current pen position.
-The string contains three integer numbers separated by commas: X,Y,P. X is the pen's x-coordinate; Y is the pen's y-coordinate; P has a value of 1 if the pen is down, or 0 if the pen is up.
-Suppose that the plotter has sent the string "123,456,1" to the HP-41's ALPHA register.
-You could use the following keystrokes to decipher the string:
+The string contains three integer numbers separated by commas: X, Y, P. X is the pen's x-coordinate; Y is the pen's y-coordinate; P has the value of 1 if the pen is down, or 0 if the pen is up.
+Suppose that the plotter has sent the string "123,456,1" to the HP-41s ALPHA register.
+You should use the following keystrokes to decipher the string:

 Keystrokes Display

-[SF] 28 Ensures that a comma is not interpreted as a radix.
+[SF] 28 Ensures that a coma is not interpreted as a radix.

 [ANUMDEL] 123.0000 Displays X-coordinate.

 [ANUMDEL] 456.0000 Displays Y-coordinate.

 [ANUMDEL] 1.0000 Pen is down.

-[X<>FIO] (X Exchange Flags)
+X<>FIO (X Exchange Flags)

-Input : X new flags valueOutput: X old flags value
+Input : X new flags value

+Output : X old flags value

-[X<>FIO] exchanges the current number in the X-register with the decimal equivalent of the binary number represented by flags 00 through 07, which enables you to test individual bits in an eight-bit byte.
-Flags 00 through 07 are reset according to the value in the X-register when you execute [X<>FIO]. ([X<>FIO] is identical to [X<>F] in the Extended Functions/Memory module.)
-Each of the 8 flags can represent one binary bit--flag 07 is the most significant bit, flag 0 the least significant bit.
+X<>FIO exchanges the current number in the X-register with the decimal equivalent of the binary number represented by flags 00 through 07, which enables you to test individual bits in an eight-bit byte.
+Flags 00 through 07 are reset according to the value in the X-register when you execute X<>FIO.
+(X<>FIO is identical to X<>F in the Extended Functions/Memory module.)
+Each of the 8 flags can represent one binary digit - flag 07 is the most significant bit, flag 0 the least significant bit.